NIEM/NIEM-Training/NIEM Training Outline.md

 		- Concrete: `priv:PrivacyCode` is concrete but very simple
 		- Augmentation: `exch:PersonFictionalCharacterIndicator`
 		- Implied Substitution Groups: _Not used in the IEPD, add?_

+**Submit extensions that would be applicable to the whole model.
+Point to the issue tracker.**

 ### Bringing in external standards